intel/ai-reference-models/benchmarks/image_recognition/tensorflow/mobilenet_v1/README.md

     ```

     The [tensorflow/models](https://github.com/tensorflow/models) files
-    are used for dependencies when running benchmarking.
+    are used for dependencies when running the model.

 4. Clone the [intelai/models](https://github.com/IntelAI/models) repo
    and then navigate to the benchmarks directory: